Sangria: Recipe

 Sangria recipes vary wildly even within Spain, with many regional distinctions.
-The base ingredients are always red wine, and some means to add a fruity or sweeter flavour, and maybe boost the alcohol content.
+The base ingredients are always wine, typically red, and some means to add a fruity or sweeter flavour, and maybe boost the alcohol content.

 Traditionally sangria may be mixed with local fruits such as peaches, nectarines, berries, apples, pears, or global fruits such as pineapple or lime, and sweetened with sugar and orange juice.
 Spanish Rioja red wine is traditionally used.
 Some sangria recipes, in addition to wine and fruit, feature additional ingredients, such as brandy, sparkling water, or a flavored liqueur.

 Sangria blanca (sangria with white wine) is a more recent innovation.
 For sangria blanca, American food writer Penelope Casas recommends dry white wines such as a Rueda, Jumilla, or Valdepeñas.

-Reál Sangria is predominantly made with wine from the Tempranillo and Garancha grapes.
+Sangria de cava is made with Spain's sparkling wine.

 Ponche de Sangria is a variation for children, often for birthday parties.
 Oranges, peaches, and other sugary fruits are combined with berries, grapes, or food coloring in order to create the coloration of sangria.
 A soft drink typically replaces the wine.